mmiscool/BREP/docs/file-formats.md

 # File Formats: Import and Export

 ## 3MF (Feature Aware)
 - **Export**: Generates a 3MF container that includes triangulated geometry plus an embedded copy of the feature history at `Metadata/featureHistory.json`.
+PMI views (camera, view settings, and annotations) are part of that history, and when views exist the exporter also writes labeled PNG captures to `/views/<view-name>.png` with relationships from the package root.
 Multiple solids export as separate objects in a single file.
 Units are configurable (default millimeter).
 Non-manifold solids are skipped with a notification, but the export proceeds.
 - **Import**: Loads 3MF files and restores the embedded feature history when present.
 If no history is stored, the geometry imports as editable mesh only.
 - **Compatibility**: The extra history metadata is ignored by other 3MF viewers, but the file remains valid.